by Freddy J. Nager, Founder of Atomic Tango + Guy Who Likes Shiny Objects…

 You know the answer.

-We had Marilyn Monroe singing “Diamonds are a Girl’s Best Friend” and James Bond saving the world and seducing the ladies beneath the title “Diamonds are Forever.”
+- Marilyn Monroe sang “Diamonds are a Girl’s Best Friend” and James Bond saved the world and seduced the ladies beneath the title “Diamonds are Forever.”

 The Many Facets of Human Desire…